juxor/afaq/markdown/secG1.md

 as the workers' own and control the means of production they use.
 Like social anarchists, they opposed capitalist exploitation, wage slavery and property rights.
-However, not all individualist anarchists held this position, a notable exception being Benjamin Tucker and many of his fellow contributors of **Liberty**.
+However, not all individualist anarchists held this position, a notable exception being Benjamin Tucker and many of his fellow contributors to **Liberty**.
 Tucker asserted against the common labour movement and social anarchist equation of capitalism with wage slavery that _"[w]ages is not slavery.
 Wages is a form of voluntary exchange, and voluntary exchange is a form of Liberty."_ [**Liberty**, no. 3, p.
 1]

-The question how is, does this support of wage labour equate to support for capitalism?
+The question now is, does this support of wage labour equate to support for capitalism?
 The answer to that depends on whether you see such a system as resulting in the exploitation of labour.
 If socialism is, to requote Kropotkin, _"understood in its wide, generic, and true sense"_ as _"an effort